Alabama Horseshoe 4403 Sand Springs Road

 State Meetings

-3. Reading of financial report.
+3. Reading of the financial report.

 4. Reports of officers and committees.